OoALRAi/c_ml_2/readme.md

 * derivative of softmax in combination with cross entropy loss (done)
 * test network  (done)
 * free memory to prevent memory leaks in forward and backward. (done)
+* add more activation functions (done enough)
 -----------

-* add more activation functions
+* improve performance
 * compute statistics to present in github page.

 ### Very important Observation: